tranlevantra/VisNA/README.md

 VisNA
 ================

-**VisNA** is an R package for visualizing and analyzing missing data patterns, helping users identify missing data mechanisms to improve data analysis and modeling.
+**VisNA** is an R package designed to visualise and analyse missing data patterns, aiding users in understanding the reasons behind missing data to enhance data analysis and modeling.

-There are three types of missing data mechanisms (Rubin, 1976):
+The package identifies three key types of missing data according to Rubin (1976):

-- Missing Completely at Random (MCAR): Missingness is unrelated to any data (observed or unobserved).
-Formal tests, such as Little’s MCAR test, and visualization tools, like mosaic plots, are often used to detect MCAR (Templ, 2022).
+- *Missing Completely at Random (MCAR)*: Data is missing without relation to any other data.

-- Missing at Random (MAR): The probability of missingness is related to observed data but not to the missing values themselves.
+- *Missing at Random (MAR)*: Missing data correlates with visible data but not with the missing data itself.

-- Missing Not at Random (MNAR): Missingness depends on the unobserved data, meaning that the missing values themselves influence whether they are missing.

-The detection of missing data mechanisms incurs appropriate handling strategies, such as imputation methods, to avoid bias and improve the quality of the analysis.
-In practice, MCAR is rare, with most missing data mechanisms falling under MAR or MNAR. **VisNA** is particularly helpful in visualizing missing patterns and assisting in identifying these two common mechanisms, making it a valuable tool in the preprocessing and analysis of incomplete datasets.
+- *Missing Not at Random (MNAR)*: Missing data is linked to unseen aspects of the data.

+Statistical tests like Little’s MCAR can be complex and only confirm the presence of missing data mechanisms without pinpointing specific locations.
+In contrast, **VisNA** enhances existing visualisation tools by clearly highlighting these patterns, especially aiding in distinguishing between MAR and MNAR.
+This makes it an essential tool for analysing incomplete datasets.

 ## Installation

+You can install the development version of **VisNA** from GitHub with:

 ``` r
 if (!require("devtools")) install.packages("devtools")